Single-sideband modulation: Bandpass filtering

-One method of producing an SSB signal is to remove one of the sidebands via filtering, leaving only either the upper sideband (USB), the sideband with the higher frequency, or less commonly the lower sideband (LSB), the sideband with the lower frequency.
+One method of producing an SSB signal is to remove one of the sidebands via filtering, often by a crystal filter, leaving only either the upper sideband (USB), the sideband with the higher frequency, or less commonly the lower sideband (LSB), the sideband with the lower frequency.
 Most often, the carrier is reduced or removed entirely (suppressed), being referred to in full as single sideband suppressed carrier (SSBSC).
 Assuming both sidebands are symmetric, which is the case for a normal AM signal, no information is lost in the process.
 Since the final RF amplification is now concentrated in a single sideband, the effective power output is greater than in normal AM (the carrier and redundant sideband account for well over half of the power output of an AM transmitter).
 Though SSB uses substantially less bandwidth and power, it cannot be demodulated by a simple envelope detector like standard AM.

 Hartley modulator

-An alternate method of generation known as a Hartley modulator, named after R. V. L. Hartley, uses phasing to suppress the unwanted sideband.
-To generate an SSB signal with this method, two versions of the original signal are generated, mutually 90° out of phase for any single frequency within the operating bandwidth.
-Each one of these signals then modulates carrier waves (of one frequency) that are also 90° out of phase with each other.
-By either adding or subtracting the resulting signals, a lower or upper sideband signal results.
-A benefit of this approach is to allow an analytical expression for SSB signals, which can be used to understand effects such as synchronous detection of SSB.

-Shifting the baseband signal 90° out of phase cannot be done simply by delaying it, as it contains a large range of frequencies.
-In analog circuits, a wideband 90-degree phase-difference network is used.
+In addition to filter-based approaches, single-sideband signals can be generated by the phasing method, which uses phase relationships to cancel one sideband.
+The approach was described in Ralph V. L. Hartley's 1928 patent, which outlined generating single-sideband suppressed-carrier (SSBSC) signals by combining two paths of the modulating signal with a 90° phase difference and carrier signals in quadrature, so that one sideband reinforces and the other cancels.
+In practice, the audio is split into two channels with a 90° phase difference, each channel driving a balanced modulator fed by one of two quadrature carrier signals.
+When the two modulator outputs are summed or differenced, the unwanted sideband is cancelled, producing a single-sideband signal without the need for sharp RF filtering.
 The method was popular in the days of vacuum tube radios, but later gained a bad reputation due to poorly adjusted commercial implementations.
 Modulation using this method is again gaining popularity in the homebrew and DSP fields.

+In 1946, R. B. Dome published low-component-count all-pass RC phase-shift networks in Electronics magazine, including a six-resistor, six-capacitor circuit suitable for voice communications using the Hartley phasing method.
+Experimental amateur implementations soon followed, with QST reporting phasing-based SSB transmitters and receivers in the late 1940s.
+In 1954, Stanford University student Donald K. Weaver published in IRE Transactions network-synthesis techniques for designing arbitrary all-pass phase-shift networks, including Chebyshev-optimized realizations.
+He presented a mathematical derivation of the 6R–6C network and showed that the approach could be extended to wider bandwidths, including full audio bandwidth if desired.
+This work formalized the design of audio phase networks; Weaver's later modulation method, which avoids audio quadrature networks entirely, is described separately.

 This method, utilizing the Hilbert transform to phase shift the baseband audio, can be done at low cost with digital circuitry.